uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Other Iterators
 +++++++++++++++
-Pointers are assumed to be USM shared or device memory pointers when used in combination with an algorithm with a ``device_policy`` and are *indirectly device accessible*.
+Pointers are assumed to be USM shared or device memory pointers when used in combination with an algorithm with a ``device_policy`` and are indirectly device accessible.
 Pointers are trivially copyable and therefore SYCL device-copyable.

-It is implementation defined whether other iterators are *indirectly device accessible*, including iterator types from the `C++ Standard`_.
+It is implementation defined whether other iterators are indirectly device accessible, including iterator types from the `C++ Standard`_.

 .. _iterators-device-accessible:

 Customization For User Defined Iterators
 ++++++++++++++++++++++++++++++++++++++++
-oneDPL provides a mechanism to indicate whether custom iterators are *indirectly device accessible*.
+oneDPL provides a mechanism to indicate whether custom iterators are indirectly device accessible.

-Applications may define a free function ``is_onedpl_indirectly_device_accessible(T)``, which accepts an argument of type ``T`` and returns a type with the base characteristic of ``std::true_type`` if ``T`` is *indirectly device accessible*.
+Applications may define a free function ``is_onedpl_indirectly_device_accessible(T)``, which accepts an argument of type ``T`` and returns a type with the base characteristic of ``std::true_type`` if ``T`` is indirectly device accessible.
 Otherwise, it returns a type with the base characteristic of ``std::false_type``.
 The function must be discoverable by argument-dependent lookup (ADL).
 It may be provided as a forward declaration only, without defining a body.

-The return type of ``is_onedpl_indirectly_device_accessible`` is examined at compile time to determine if ``T`` is *indirectly device accessible*.
+The return type of ``is_onedpl_indirectly_device_accessible`` is examined at compile time to determine if ``T`` is indirectly device accessible.
 The function overload to use must be selected with argument-dependent lookup.
 [*Note*: Therefore, according to the rules in the C++ Standard, a derived type for which there is no function overload will match its most specific base type for which an overload exists. -- *end note*]